serinamarie/PlanetData.Vision/README.md

     * Flask (preferred: Flask-SQLAlchemy, Flask-RestPlus, Flask-Marshmallow)
     * SQL, especially for PostgreSQL
     * Knowledge of how to run an application locally
-    * Heroku or another web server (only if part of the build-on for this project)
+    * Heroku or another web server (if part of the build-on for this project)

 ## Installing